top of page

 A hyper-pop competitive PVP pinball game that produces the visual adrenaline of slot machines and anime fighting games.

-PvP is a fast-paced, arcade-style multiplayer game inspired by DDR, air hockey,and pinball.
-Players control "Ballers" in dynamic arenas, earning points NY hitting targets, chaining power-ups, and outsourcing opponents within a short match timer.
+PvP Pin is a fast-paced, arcade-style multiplayer game inspired by Super Smash Bros., air hockey, and pinball.
+Players control "Baller" in dynamic arenas earning points by hitting targets, chaining power-ups, and outscoring opponents within a short match timer.

-The goal was to create a high energy competitive experience that was easy to learn, difficult to master, and highly replayable.
+The goal was to create a high-energy competitive experience that was easy to learn, difficult to master, and replayable across many sessions.
+Focused on mechanical snappiness and competitive clarity within a rapid UEFN development cycle.

 Our team had four months to design, build, and balance the game.

-The main challenge was creating a 5 minute competitive experience that:
+The core challenge was designing a short-match competitive experience that:

-As the Creative Designer, I focused on the full player journey from match start to rewards and re-queue.
+As Creative Designer, I focused on the full player journey from match start through end-of-match results.

 I designed interconnected systems that supported replayability: